Tikhon Mollard

-Metropolitan Tikhon (secular name: Marc Raymond Mollard) (b.
-July 15, 1966, Boston, Massachusetts, United States) is an Eastern Orthodox bishop and the Primate of the Orthodox Church in America, holding the title of Metropolitan of All America and Canada.
+Metropolitan Tikhon (secular name: Marc Raymond Mollard; born July 15, 1966) is an Eastern Orthodox bishop and the Primate of the Orthodox Church in America, holding the title of Metropolitan of All America and Canada.
 Previously, he was the ruling bishop of Philadelphia and Eastern Pennsylvania.
-He was elected as Primate of the Orthodox Church in America on November 13, 2012 at the 17th All-American Council in Parma, Ohio.
+He was elected as Primate of the Orthodox Church in America on November 13, 2012, at the 17th All-American Council in Parma, Ohio.

 Life

 Childhood and education

 Marc Raymond Mollard was born in Boston, Massachusetts on July 15, 1966, the oldest of three children born to Francois and Elizabeth Mollard.
 He was reared in the Episcopal Church.

 After brief periods living in Connecticut, France, and Missouri, he and his family settled in Reading, Pennsylvania, where he graduated from Wyomissing Area High School in 1984.
 In 1988 he received a Bachelor of Arts degree in French and Sociology from Franklin & Marshall College, Lancaster, Pennsylvania.
 After graduation, he moved to Chicago, where he attended services at Ss.
 Peter and Paul Church (Orthodox Church in America).

 In 1989 he was received into the Orthodox Church from the Episcopal Church.
 In the fall of the same year, he began studies at St. Tikhon's Seminary in South Canaan, Pennsylvania.
 One year later he entered the monastic community at St. Tikhon's Monastery as a novice.